lampepfl/dotty-macro-examples/README.md

 ## Tips and Tricks

-- When working with TASTy reflect, all of the API available to you is defined in the `dotty/library/src/scala/quoted/Quotes.scala`.
+- When working with reflect API, all of the API available to you is defined in the `dotty/library/src/scala/quoted/Quotes.scala`.
   As a rule, for every reflected type `X`, you have a group of extension methods in `trait XMethods` which defines all of the methods you can call on `X`.
   For example, for `Symbol`, you can search for `SymbolMethods` in `Quotes.scala` to see what you can do with it.
 - `TypeTree.of[T]` gives you a `quotes.reflect.TypeTree`.
 To get a `quotes.reflect.TypeRepr`, you can call `TypeRepr.of[T]`.